Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/sequence-diagrams.md

 A user would like to join a classroom from the BlastPad.

 1. The user turns on the BlastPad.
-2. Then connects a keyboard and mouse to the BlastPad
-3. Then clicks on the Settings Page and clicks on the "Classroom" option on the sidebar .
+2. Then clicks on the Settings Page and clicks on the "Classroom" option on the sidebar .
-4. Then selects the “Join” option on the displayed "Classroom" page.
+3. Then selects the “Join” option on the displayed "Classroom" page.
-5. Then the user types in the invite code given to them by their instructor and hits enter.
+4. Then the user types in the invite code given to them by their instructor and hits enter.
-6. The user will be shown a successful "Joined" message and be returned to the "Classroom" page.
+5. The user will be shown a successful "Joined" message.

 ```mermaid